 For example, if you received a thousand options to buy shares at a certain price and the company distributed 10,000 shares, you have 10% in the company.
 Once investors enter they will distribute more shares.
 Let’s say that the number of shares distributed will increase to 100,000 and as a result, your share in the company will decrease to 1%.
 There is no protection against dilution.

 When employees join at later stages, the options they got are to purchase the stock at its fair value at that time.
 A price determined by what they have invested in the company.
 Sometimes the value of the company may go down and then the options will be worth nothing.
 If, for example, the option is to purchase the shares for $ 10 but its market value drops to $ 5, it is not profitable for the employee to purchase the shares at the end of the transaction.

-Please remember that you have a a limited time to purchase the shares after you leave the startup.
-Some company allows their employee to complete within 3 months after their termination.
+Please remember that you have a limited time to purchase the shares after you leave the startup.
+Some companies allow their employees to complete within 3 months after their termination.